 University of Otago, Dunedin, New Zealand

 Historical and contemporary global migration involves a range of cross-cultural encounters, but how are these interactions discussed, debated, and defined?
 This three-day multidisciplinary conference seeks to examine past and present migrant encounters with other peoples in a diverse range of locations.
-We welcome papers from all disciplinary angles from both academics and independent researchers concerned with this issue.
+Papers from various disciplinary angles are welcome from a variety of themes and from any historical period or region.

 The conference is sponsored by four key multidisciplinary research hubs in the Division of Humanities at the University of Otago: